Taregnaeem/archlive/README.md

 ## Naming My OS

-Such A PITA...
+Such A Pain __ __ #@$$...
 So, first i though - "ARCH3", coz it's arch and use i3 as WM...
 NO!!! coz i is missing... <br />

 Alright, How about - "Archy", Coz arch+i = archy...
 NO!!!
 Weird. <br />

-Whatever... it's just *"ARCHLIVE"*
+Whatever... it's just *"ARCHLIVE"* <br />

 ## Few Points

-- As it says *"LIVE"*... which means it can only run live (at least for now) coz i did not made any installer for it yet.
+- As it says *"LIVE"*... which means it can only run live (at least for now) coz i did not made any installer for it yet. <br />
-- You need to read the i3 configs to fully operate it, like keybindings, windows tiling, etc.
+- You need to read the i3 configs to fully operate it, like keybindings, windows tiling, etc. <br />
-- You may need to modify polybar configs, like The BAT0 to BAT1 / wlan0 to wlp3s0... stuff like that.
+- You may need to modify polybar configs, like The BAT0 to BAT1 / wlan0 to wlp3s0... stuff like that. <br />
-- I built it on a machine with intel pentium cpu & intel HD gpu so it have the intel video drivers.
+- I built it on a machine with intel pentium cpu & intel HD gpu so it have the intel video drivers. <br />
-- There is only one person behind all this- ME, So appreciate it. it maybe not perfect or may not run on your machine.
+- There is only one person behind all this- ME, So appreciate it. it maybe not perfect or may not run on your machine. <br />
-- This OS may not be for people who are beginners to linux, however i tried my best to make it simple and easy.
+- This OS may not be for people who are beginners to linux, however i tried my best to make it simple and easy. <br />
-- Well, That's it for now... try it, have fun.
+- Well, That's it for now... try it, have fun. <br />